qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

 4. Restart MySQL to apply the setting.

-5. The database user for Gitea may have been created earlier, but it would authenticate only against the IP addresses of the server running Gitea.
+5. The database user for RIA Hub may have been created earlier, but it would authenticate only against the IP addresses of the server running RIA Hub.
 To authenticate against its domain name, recreate the user, and this time also set it to require TLS for connecting to the database:

     ```sql
     DROP USER 'gitea'@'192.0.2.10';